giving to dhanakosa

 And a big thank you to all our regular standing order donors who help us to make this happen.

-Recently we were able to undertake converting our oil burning boiler to a more eco friendly wood pellet boiler to heat the retreat centre thanks to a legacy gift left by a friend of Dhanakosa in 2011.
+We were able to undertake converting our oil burning boiler to a more eco friendly wood pellet boiler to heat the retreat centre thanks to a legacy gift left by a friend of Dhanakosa in 2011.
+More recently a legacy gift contributed to building our new meeting room and office.
 Contrary to popular belief, you don't have to be wealthy to leave a legacy gift in your will.
-And gifts left as a legacy don't have to be large amounts; heck, they don't even have to be money.
+And gifts left as a legacy don't have to be large amounts; they don't even have to be money.
 Whatever you choose to leave, your donation will help us to continue to provide a place of refuge for all, for years to come.

 The whole thing can seem quite overwhelming, but don’t fret – putting together a will can be a lot simpler and more straightforward than you might think at first.
 We have included a pdf, written by the Triratna Development Team, as a step-by-step guide to making a will.